xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 ### Web and Android solution

 If your app is multiplatform and you add Sign in with Apple in your iOS app you should probably add it on the web (or Android) in order to allow the users to sign in on different platforms.
-Apple provides a JavaScript SDK for that.
+Apple provides a **JavaScript SDK** for that.
 You can take a look in the [Sign in with Apple JS](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_js) documentation.

 ### Communication Apple servers

-Apple provides a REST API to communicate between your app servers and Apple’s authentication servers.
+Apple provides a **REST API** to communicate between your app servers and Apple’s authentication servers.
 You can use it to validate the tokens used to verify a user’s identity.
 You can read more in the [documentation](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api).

 ### Register your email domains

-As we mentioned before, to communicate with users who tap the “hide my email” option we must register our emails domain we’ll use to contact them.
+As we mentioned before, to communicate with users who tap the *hide my email* option we must register our emails domain we’ll use to contact them.
-You need to configure it on Apple’s Developer Program.
-Go to "Certificates, Identifiers & Profile → More" and tap Configure button
+You need to configure it on **Apple Developer Program**.
+Go to *Certificates, Identifiers & Profile → More* and tap *Configure* button

 <img width="100%" src="/images/apple-sign-in/emailComunication.png" />

-Tap "+" to register your email sources.
-In “Domains and Subdomains” section add your domain name, click “Next” and “Register”
+Tap *+* to register your email sources.
+In *Domains and Subdomains* section add your domain name, click *Next* and *Register*

 <img width="100%" src="/images/apple-sign-in/registerEmailSources.png" />